rafluq/firos/doc/install/configuration-files.md

 ## `robots.json`

-This configuration describes which information the FIROS-instance should publish to the Context-Broker and publish into the ROS-World.
-There exist two different point of views: so we decided, that the publish-subscribe-terminology is at the Context-Brokers point of view.
-Here is an example to publish `turtlesim`'s message/topic `Pose`-information into the Context-Broker by subscribing to it.
-Accordingly, if the Context-Broker receives any Information about the `cmd_vel` (`Twist`-Information), its data is published into the ROS-World:
+This configuration describes which information the FIROS-instance should publish to the Non-ROS-World and publish into the ROS-World.
+There exist two different point of views: so we decided, that the publish-subscribe-terminology is at the Non-ROS-World (e.g. Context-Brokers) point of view.
+Here is an example to publish `turtlesim`'s message/topic `Pose`-information into the Non-ROS-World by subscribing to it.
+Accordingly, if the Non-ROS-World somehow receives any Information about the `cmd_vel` (`Twist`-Information), its data is published into the ROS-World:

 ```json
 {